ahtchow/CarND-PID-Control-Project-P7/README.md

 static const int MAX_STEPS = 7;
 ```

-Overall, the basis of the constants were sufficient to drive the car w/o the Twiddle Algorithm.
+Overall, the basis of the constants was sufficient to drive the car w/o the Twiddle Algorithm.
 On the flip side, when the twiddle algorithm was used the corners were handles much more smoothly.

 ### Basic Build Instructions

-First download the latest [Term 2 Simulator.](https://github.com/udacity/self-driving-car-sim/releases)
+First, download the latest [Term 2 Simulator.](https://github.com/udacity/self-driving-car-sim/releases)

 [Note] You may have to set the simulator to an executable file using: